-Effects of annual nitrogen fertilizer management on yield, nitrogen utilization and greenhouse gas emission in rice-wheat rotation system
+Effects of annual nitrogen fertilizer management on yield, nitrogen utilization, and greenhouse gas emissions in rice-wheat rotation system

-• To investigate the effects of annual nitrogen fertilizer management on crop yield and greenhouse gas emissions in a rice-wheat rotation system, ‘Shu mai 1963’ and ‘Indica three-line hybrid rice Chuankangyou 6308’ were used as test materials.
-Four annual nitrogen fertilizer management treatments were set up: annual N free (CK), 120 kg(N)·hm−2 for wheat and 180 kg(N)·hm−2 for rice (D1), 150 kg(N)·hm−2 for wheat and 150 kg(N)·hm−2 for rice (D2), and 180 kg(N)·hm−2 for wheat and 120 kg(N)·hm−2 for rice (D3).
-The effects of these treatments on crop yield formation and greenhouse gas emissions in the rice-wheat rotation system were studied, and the relationships between annual yield formation, nitrogen use, and greenhouse gas emissions were explored.
-The results showed that annual nitrogen fertilizer management in the rice-wheat rotation system had significant effects on dry matter accumulation, nitrogen use, yield, and greenhouse gas emissions of wheat and rice at main growth stages.
-The wheat yield was the highest under the D3 treatment.
-Compared with the D1 and D2 treatments for wheat, respectively, the number of effective panicles was significantly increased by 2.74% and 1.86% (P<0.05), respectively, and the number of grains per panicle was increased by 6.62% (P<0.05) and 2.38%, respectively.
-The rice yield was the highest under the D1 treatment.
-Compared with the D2 and D3 treatments for rice, respectively, the number of effective panicles was increased by 1.65% and 5.12% (P<0.05), respectively, and the number of grains per panicle was significantly increased by 2.89% and 5.00% (P<0.05), Although the annual yield of the rice-wheat rotation system was the highest under the D1 treatment, there was no significant difference compared with the D2 treatment.
-The annual nitrogen physiological use efficiency was the highest under the D2 treatment.
-In the N2O emissions of the rice-wheat rotation system, wheat N2O emissions account for 62.65%−72.41%; CH4 emissions are dominated by rice CH4 emissions, while wheat is in an overall absorption state.
-The annual GWP of the rice-wheat rotation system was the highest under the D1 treatment, which was significantly increased by 7.31% and 15.27% compared with the D2 and D3 treatments, respectively (P<0.05), with the largest greenhouse gas emissions.
-Principal component analysis and correlation analysis showed that among the yield, nitrogen use, and greenhouse gas emission indicators, Number of effective panicles of wheat and dry matter accumulation had the strongest correlation with the three, for rice, the correlations with the three were mainly reflected in the number of grains per panicle and dry matter accumulation.
-Comprehensive evaluation showed that under the premise of maintaining the annual yield of the rice-wheat rotation system, the D2 treatment reduced the annual greenhouse gas emissions and improved the annual nitrogen physiological use efficiency.
-This result can provide a theoretical and practical basis for the implementation of annual high-yield and efficient emission reduction cultivation techniques in the rice-wheat rotation area of Southwest China.
+• To investigate the effects of annual nitrogen (N) fertilizer management on crop yield and greenhouse gas emissions in a rice-wheat rotation system, ‘Shumai 1963’ and ‘Indica three-line hybrid rice Chuankangyou 6308’ were used as test materials.
+Four annual N fertilizer management treatments were established: annual N free (CK), 120 kg(N)·hm−2 for wheat and 180 kg(N)·hm−2 for rice (D1), 150 kg(N)·hm−2 for wheat and 150 kg(N)·hm−2 for rice (D2), and 180 kg(N)·hm−2 for wheat and 120 kg(N)·hm−2 for rice (D3).
+The effects of these treatments on crop yield and greenhouse gas emissions in a rice-wheat rotation system were studied, and the relationships between annual yield, N use, and greenhouse gas emissions were explored.
+The results showed that annual N fertilizer management in the rice-wheat rotation system had significant effects on dry matter accumulation, N use, yield, and greenhouse gas emissions of wheat and rice at the primary growth stages.
+Compared with the D1 and D2 treatments for wheat, wheat yield under the D3 treatment significantly increased by 10.82% and 5.29%, respectively, the number of effective panicles under the D3 treatment significantly increased by 2.74% and 1.86% (P<0.05), respectively, and the number of grains per panicle under the D3 treatment increased by 6.62% (P<0.05) and 2.38%, respectively.
+Compared with the D2 and D3 treatments for rice, rice yield under the D1 treatment significantly increased by 5.93% and 15.72%, respectively, the number of effective panicles under the D1 treatment increased by 1.65% and 5.12% (P<0.05), respectively, and the number of grains per panicle under the D1 treatment significantly increased by 2.89% and 5.00% (P<0.05), respectively.
+Although the annual yield of the rice-wheat rotation system was highest under the D1 treatment, there was no significant difference compared with the D2 treatment.
+The annual N physiological use efficiency was highest under the D2 treatment.
+Regarding to the N2O cumulative emissions from rice-wheat rotation system, N2O cumulative emissions from wheat season accounted for 62.65%−72.41%; CH4 cumulative emissions were dominated by CH4 cumulative emissions from rice season, whereas CH4 emissions from wheat season was in an overall absorption state.
+The annual GWP of the rice-wheat rotation system was highest under the D1 treatment, which significantly increased by 7.31% and 15.27% (P<0.05) compared to the D2 and D3 treatments, respectively.
+Principal component and correlation analyses showed that, in terms of yield, N use, and greenhouse gases emission indicators, the number of effective wheat panicles and dry matter accumulation had the strongest correlations with these three indicators, whereas for rice, the correlations were mainly reflected in the number of grains per panicle and dry matter accumulation.
+A comprehensive evaluation showed that, under the premise of maintaining the annual yield of the rice-wheat rotation system, the D2 treatment reduced the annual greenhouse gas emissions and improved annual N physiological use efficiency.
+These results can provide a theoretical and practical basis for the implementation of annual high-yield and efficient emissions reduction cultivation techniques in the rice-wheat rotation region in Southwest China.

 • loading